 This is a procedure whereby a small tube of light is passed through the esophagus, stomach, and first portion of the small intestine.

-This test allows the doctor to see the lining of your upper gastrointestinal tract and take biopsies (tissue samples) if necessary.
+This test allows the doctor to see your upper gastrointestinal tract lining and take biopsies (tissue samples).

-Therefore, it is essential that diagnostic tests are carried out to formulate a diagnosis.
+Therefore, diagnostic tests must be carried out to formulate a diagnosis.

-Modification of the diet can be beneficial in case of patients suffering from acid reflux disease.
-Since the consumption of very hot or cold foods and drinks can trigger abnormal contractions.
+Modifying the diet can benefit patients suffering from acid reflux disease since consuming very hot or cold foods, and drinks can trigger abnormal contractions.